 Perhaps the most difficult family members on your gift list are your grandparents, right?
 Let’s face it — at this point in life, we likely have everything we need.
 Yet we’re not going to lie — we do still enjoy receiving gifts.
 Especially from our families!
 And since grandparents range from young and active to elderly and not so mobile, how in the world do you even start?
-Read on for our ultimate gift guide for grandparents.
+Read on for our ultimate gift guide for grandparents who have everything.

 According to American Grandparents Association, there are more than 70 million grandparents in the United States today, representing more than one-third of the population.
 And 72 percent think being a grandparent is the single most important and satisfying thing in their life.

 When shopping for the best gift ideas for grandparents, start by paying attention to your parents’ or grandparents’ personality, lifestyle, interests, health, and mobility.
 Some grandparents (like me) may be younger, more active and not retired yet.
 While others are well into their retirement years.

 My parents (great-grandparents to my grandchildren) are still enjoying life, although perhaps not as spry as they used to be.
 Others have even sold their “home” and now are living the RV life, or maybe are snowbirds and have two homes.